 How To Prevent Cricket Problems

 Sanitation is the most important means of eliminating nuisance crickets.
-Keep all areas in and around buildings free of moisture, dense vegetation and weeds (1 foot band next to foundation).
-Mow lawns, cut weeds, and clean up garbage collection areas.
+Keep all areas in and around buildings free of moisture, dense vegetation, and weeds (1-foot band next to foundation).
+Mow lawns cut weeds, and clean up garbage collection areas.
 Remove harborage sites such as piles of bricks, stones, rotting wood and other debris.
 Caulk and seal all cracks and crevices, near the ground level at basement windows and doorways.

 Make sure that all windows and doors are tight fitting with proper screening in place.
 Exclusion is an important factor as well as light discipline.
 Avoid bright mercury vapor lights in entryways and along structure perimeters since crickets will be attracted from far distances.
 Convert to sodium vapor yellow lights (less attractive to insects) instead of white, neon or mercury vapor lights.

 Never store firewood next to the house foundation.
 Raise garbage cans off the ground if practical.
 Trash and dumpsters should be placed as far from the building as possible.
 Crickets are attracted to food in these areas.
 Crickets may be troublesome at trash dumps, grassy roadsides, pasture fields and wooded areas (breeding sites) before entering structures.
-Crickets can be collected by vacuum cleaner or broom and dustpan and discarded, if a few are present.
+Crickets can be collected by a vacuum cleaner or broom and dustpan and discarded if a few are present.

 Crickets have been known to damage plant seedlings, seeds of grain crops and alfalfa, strawberries, tomatoes, and other horticultural crops.
 In addition, crickets can damage stored tubers or fruits.
 In hay meadows, crickets often chew through baler twine.
 On the positive side, crickets often eat large numbers of other insects, some of which are agricultural pests.